 How accessible is the web site?

 We are aware that we currently do not succeed in meeting all the legal or technical requirements for accessibility to digital public service.
 We are working to solve the issues, to make sure that you receive the digital service you have a right to.
-Our ambition is to have resolved all known issues by December 31, 2021, at the latest.

 Our ambition is not just to follow the law, but to give all the visitors of the web site an experience where they can perceive, understand, and use all the contents and functionality, in as equal a way as possible, on a web site which uses robust standards for its construction.